 Accessing an experienced holistic health practitioner, and doing your own research via the net is the key to determining which information is valuable and which to discard.
 Also remember that there are many sites on the Internet, which are based on anecdotal stories, often claiming a panacea for all illnesses and costing an arm and a leg.
 Often, if a particular course of therapy is helpful, it will have significant references to its use and a variety of different sources will confirm its validity.
 If in doubt check with your health practitioner.

 For those keen to find a holistic and open-minded medical practitioner, there are two organisations which provide contact details for doctors who have completed postgraduate studies in integrative medicine.
-These are the Australian College of Nutritional and Environmental Medicine (ACNEM) and the Australasian Integrative Medical Association (AIMA).
-Both of these organisations can be contacted via the Web.
+These are the Australasian College of Nutritional and Environmental Medicine (ACNEM) and the Australasian Integrative Medical Association (AIMA).
+Both of these organisations can be contacted via their websites.
 This is a good starting point for those asking questions about the use of alternative therapies and the appropriate integration of these with mainstream medicine.